Gerjan77/SARS-COV-2/DEFINITIONS.md

 ### Defined terms

-Words printed in italics, in markdown language seperated by *single asterisks* or _single underscores_, are *defined terms* in this file.
+Words printed in italics, in markdown language seperated by single asterisks or single underscores, are defined terms in this file.
 This file's name is DEFINITIONS.md

 ### Timestamp
 A string of ASCII 0-127 characters.
 The total of characters is between 20 and 30.